oit-ipbl/image_processing/basics/basics_01.md

 - This page explains basics of digital images and image processing with Python3.

 ## prerequisite
-- "[Image Processing Environment for iPBL](https://github.com/oit-ipbl/portal/blob/2e4097811b9ddfcdf6e5ac80b4ffa5f66edb6c32/setup/python+vscode.md)" has already be installed.
+- "[Image Processing Environment for iPBL](https://github.com/oit-ipbl/portal/blob/2e4097811b9ddfcdf6e5ac80b4ffa5f66edb6c32/setup/python+vscode.md)" has already been installed.
 - The python programs (.py) have to be put under the directory `code`.
 And the all image files are saved/downloaded in the directory `img` and read from there.

 ## Basics of digital images